fwang2/Bib-Agent/README.md

-# Bib Agent
+# Bibliography Agent

 Bib Agent is a Google Scholar driven bibliography maintenance tool for personal BibTeX collections.

 It is designed for the workflow where:

-- you already have hand-curated `.bib` files,
+- you may already have hand-curated `.bib` files,
 - those manual entries must stay protected,
 - new publications should be discovered from your Google Scholar profile,
 - missing metadata should be enriched from stronger sources such as DOI/Crossref, publisher pages, and arXiv,